nathggns/jq-list/README.md

 ## Demos

-Check the demos folder for some examples.
+Check the demos folder for some examples. **Note:** Not all functionality is covered by the demos.
+More demos are currently under development.

 ## Docs